Elizabeth Essex-Cohen: Early life and education

-Elizabeth Annette Essex-Cohen, née Essex, was educated at Grafton High.
+Elizabeth Annette Essex was educated at Grafton High.
 She subsequently completed a PhD in physics at Australia's University of New England, investigating ionospheric irregularities under Frank Hibberd, graduating in 1966.
 Essex-Cohen was the fourth woman in Australia to receive a PhD in physics.

 Career and impact

-After graduating her PhD, Elizabeth Essex-Cohen worked at University of the West Indies and James Cook University before taking up a lectureship position in space physics at La Trobe University in 1968.
+After graduating her PhD, Essex-Cohen worked at University of the West Indies and James Cook University before taking up a lectureship position in space physics at La Trobe University in 1968.
 She remained at La Trobe for the remainder of her career, though in 1974 and 1978/9 she had simultaneous positions at the US Air Force Geophysics Laboratory as part of her GPS research.
 Her initial work focused on the use of radio wave reflection to study irregularities in the ionosphere.

 Her work on radio transmission through the ionosphere led to some of her best-known work in communications between ground and satellites.
 In the early US Air force's development of GPS (then called Navstar), she was the only Australian involved in the design.
 Her collaborations with Australian Antarctic Division and the Co-operative Research Centre for Satellite Systems led to her having a significant role in the development of Australia's FedSat satellite (active 2002-2007).

 Death

 Essex-Cohen became hospitalised for mesothelioma in December 2002.
-After a brief remission which enabled her to attend a Wireless Science conference, she died in March 2004.
+After a brief remission which enabled her to attend a Wireless Science conference, she died on 21 March 2004, aged 63.
 Tributes included a special session of the (International) Beacon Satellite Group.